neuroretransmit/model-of-malevolence/README.md

 * Scanner
   * Gets subnet allocations from command and control
   * 1 required for a healthy cluster configuration
-  * Reports vulnerable hosts to attacker node over private Tor
+  * Reports vulnerable hosts to worker node over private Tor
-* Attacker
+* Worker
   * Launches exploit at vulnerable hosts found by scanner
+  * General purpose worker
   * 1 required for a healthy cluster configuration
   * Ask C2 if reverse shell connected over private Tor (if not, marked invalid host in C2)